fish-shell/fish-shell/sphinx_doc_src/index.rst

 After a command has been entered, it is inserted at the end of a history list.
 Any duplicate history items are automatically removed.
 By pressing the up and down keys, the user can search forwards and backwards in the history.
 If the current command line is not empty when starting a history search, only the commands containing the string entered into the command line are shown.

-By pressing @key{Alt,&uarr;,Up} and @key{Alt,&darr;,Down}, a history search is also performed, but instead of searching for a complete commandline, each commandline is broken into separate elements just like it would be before execution, and the history is searched for an element matching that under the cursor.
+By pressing :kbd:`Alt+&uarr;,Up` and :kbd:`Alt+&darr;,Down`, a history search is also performed, but instead of searching for a complete commandline, each commandline is broken into separate elements just like it would be before execution, and the history is searched for an element matching that under the cursor.

 History searches can be aborted by pressing the escape key.